Irish Wolfhound Common Health Concerns

 Ballyhara Irish Wolfhound feed stands

-I firmly believe that a combination of factors; quality nutrition, pH balance, stress, and exercise are related to GDV.
-Often the lack of one, several or all of these determinants can result in Bloat. pH balance is essential to a healthy gut and is achieved through quality human grade foodstuffs, digestive enzymes, and probiotics.
-More importantly, probiotics which are specific to canines, such as Jarrow Formula’s Pet Dophilus Powder, contains Enterococcus faecium, a strain that is native to dogs and which some nutrition experts consider essential to canine health.
-If a Wolfhound owner does not feed natural diets, I will implore of them, at the very least, to supplement with this probiotic, digestive enzymes.
+pH balance is essential to a healthy gut and is achieved through quality human-grade foodstuffs, digestive enzymes, and probiotics.
+More importantly, probiotics, which are specific to canines, such as Jarrow Formula’s Pet Dophilus Powder, contain Enterococcus faecium, a strain that is native to dogs and which some nutrition experts consider essential to canine health.
+If a Wolfhound owner does not feed natural diets, I will implore them, at the very least, to supplement with this probiotic and digestive enzymes.
 Enzymes are killed in the heating process of commercial dog food, if any existed in the first place, and, therefore, need to be added back into commercial food after processing, examples are Prozyme and NZymes.
-I also strongly suggest that systemic oral enzymes, such as Wobenzym or FlavenZym, are given to the commercially fed wolfhound, especially veteran age dogs.
-Here at Ballyhara, all our Irish Wolfhounds, as well as our Australian Terrier, are fed Probiotics in their food, as well as Systemic Enzymes which are believed to have a significant impact on internal inflammation, as well as joint protection.
-Think about it; almost all of the diseases, such as cancer and arthritis, inflict harm by inflammation.
-Despite that I Naturally Rear all my dogs, I provide systemic enzymes to them as well as myself as Wobenzyme is a human grade product.
+I also strongly suggest that systemic oral enzymes, such as Wobenzym or FlavenZym, be given to the commercially fed wolfhound, especially veteran age dogs.
+Here at Ballyhara, all our Irish Wolfhounds, as well as our Australian Terriers, are fed Probiotics in their food, as well as Systemic Enzymes, which are believed to have a significant impact on internal inflammation, as well as joint protection.
+Think about it; almost all of the diseases, such as cancer and arthritis, inflict harm through inflammation.
+Despite that, I Naturally Rear all my dogs, I provide systemic enzymes to them as well as myself, as Wobenzyme is a human-grade product.

-Stress can and will kill an Irish Wolfhound.
+Stress can and will kill an Irish Wolfhound

 Cancer

-Notably, Osteosarcoma (bone tumors) and Lymphosarcoma (in short, lymph or tissue cancer).
-However, there are others that occur in our beautiful breed.
-Hemangiosarcoma, which is a highly invasive, rapidly growing cancer arising from the lining of blood cells.
 Thyroid cancer is yet another, and there are other, uncommon but deadly malignancies.
-It was time to say goodbye to our lovely Wolfhound Dior.
-She passed on from her battle with thyroid carcinoma that is rare in Wolfhounds.
+Our lovely Wolfhound Dior passed on from her battle with thyroid carcinoma that is rare in Wolfhounds.
 We had such high hopes for our girl who was just 7 1/2 years of age.
 Hers was a courageous fight having had surgery to remove a mass located near her manubrium, while discovering three other smaller masses in the upper regions of her trachea and behind her mandible.
 We were anticipating a reasonable prognosis, despite the anecdotal data, but, alas, it was not to be.
 Her recovery was cut short after four months as her abdomen filled with fluid.
 It was terribly sad and heartbreaking.

 To read more about these diseases and the studies funded by the Irish Wolfhound Foundation, please visit www.iwfoundation.org.
 In the case of osteosarcoma, sadly, due to his sheer size the Irish Wolfhound is not an ideal candidate for standardized treatments such as amputation.
 Also, chemotherapy, another standardized treatment therapy for cancer is mostly cost prohibitive ranging from $1,000.00 per month, this again is due to the size of the Irish Wolfhound.
 Please review my Irish Wolfhound Typical Expenses page to understand how much cancer costs, not just emotionally but financially as well.